-Please note that all the members of the MilleMiglia Program (the “Program”) that the personal data provided during the subscription to the Program will be collected and processed by Alitalia in a form that guarantees its security and compliance with the European Regulation.
-In addition, we inform subscribers of the Program that access through the Alitalia Social Login service also through the following links [Facebook – Twitter – Instagram and LinkedIn] that the personal data provided will be used for purposes strictly connected and instrumental to participation in the Program and/or registration to the Program itself, as well as customization of the services devised by Alitalia, subject to express consent.
-The data provided will be processed by Alitalia for promotional, advertising and marketing purposes, such as sending advertising, promotional and informative material on products and services, as well as for direct statistical analyses for detecting the degree of satisfaction for services and products offered
+We wish to inform all clients registered with the MilleMiglia Program (the “Program”) that personal data provided when they joined the Program will be collected and processed by Alitalia in a form that guarantees data safety and compliance with the European Regulation.
+Moreover, MilleMiglia clients who access the Program through Alitalia's Social Login also through the following links [Facebook – Twitter – Instagram – Linkedin] that the personal data provided will be used, with their explicit consent, for purposes that are strictly related to and instrumental to participation in the Program and/or to registration for the Program, and to customization of services designed by Alitalia.
+The data conferred may be used by Alitalia for promotional, advertising and marketing purposes, such as sending advertising, promotional and informative material about products and services, and for statistical analyses performed to gauge customer satisfaction with services/products offered.

 - The Data Controller has a legitimate interest in processing personal data to offer the best service and the best flight experience;